AlexColmer/Cloud_Computing_With_AWS/VPC.md

 ![Alt text](Images/App_with_posts.png)

 There you go you have created a vpc, private and public subnet and then used that to run two tier architecture to get the app and db talking and working together.

+use ssh instead of https to push changes to github it is more secure for it to work you need ssh key pairs (RSA key)